biochunan/AsEP-dataset/README.md

 - create a conda environment named `walle`
 - install the required packages
 - install the `asep` package in editable mode.

-## Dataset Python Interface (`asep`)

-To use the python interface, please install the package `asep`.
-It provides the following functionalities:

-- Dataset interface (see below)
-- Code for loading pre-constructed graphs for antibody-antigen complexes in the dataset
-- Code for constructing the neural network proposed in our manuscript - use Protein Language Models (PLMs) for node embeddings and Graph Neural Networks (GNNs) for graph representation
-- Training and evaluation scripts

 ### Download dataset